cpt-max/MonoGame-Shader-Samples-Mobile/README.md

-# MonoGame Shader Samples Overview
+# MonoGame Shader Samples Overview for Android

 Each sample is in a separate branch of this repository, so don't use this branch, pick a sample from below first.<br>
 The samples are based on a [custom MonoGame fork](https://github.com/cpt-max/MonoGame), that adds tesselation, geometry and compute shaders.<br>